japickering/easy-react-posts/README.md

 ## Ossus prototype development notes

-Mocking up elastic search using dummy data.
+Mocking up elastic search of articles using dummy data.
+Date range and article filtering is in development.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).